2 minutes

 the code and CTRL-V

-into the remote machine - Thinking this is a small script that will be ready in no time.
+into the remote machine - thinking this is a small script that will be ready in no time.

-This might be a simple task - copy and paste - but don’t underestimate it, this brings needless friction and another pain point to your constantly failing script.
+This might be a simple task - copy and paste - but don’t underestimate it.
+This brings needless friction and another pain point to your constantly failing script.

 There are multiple solutions to make this workflow more efficient, depending on the tasks and other factors.

-- One solution might be to create a small script on the developer machine (Which has the IDE) that will copy the developing script over to the remote test machine and execute it - all automatically.
-Meaning the developer will write code, and with 1 click run this script that will copy-paste-run and the developer will see the results as fast as possible
+- One solution might be to create a small script on the developer machine (which has the IDE) that will copy the developing script over to the remote test machine and execute it - all automatically.
+Meaning the developer will write code, and with 1 click run this script that will copy-paste-run and the developer will see the results as fast as possible.

 - Another possible solution will be to install an IDE on the remote test machine or even work using